logicly-au/validator.com.au-old/_source/_mds-validator/major-systems-operations.md

 - Code accept/reject against individual issues;
 - Assign control of the issue resolution log to the Submitter.

-#### Proposing a Replacement for a Submission
+### Proposing a Replacement for a Submission
 <p>A Submitter may propose a replacement file for a previously submitted and accepted file if it is realised during the review that updated information needs to be supplied.
 This file is uploaded in the same manner as the initial submission.
 Once a replacement has been proposed a Reviewer must accept or reject the replacement and is given access to the data quality reports in order to make an informed decision.</p>
 <p>If a replacement submission is accepted all matching issue resolution statuses and comments are copied to the new submission so that work is preserved between each generation of submissions.
 Issue resolution work then continues using the new file as before.</p>
-### Completion of Submission Process
+## Completion of Submission Process
 <p>If all of the issues have been 'accepted' (that is, the comments or proposed resolutions against each issue have been accepted), the submission process is considered complete.
 The data for this organisation is considered to be suitable for reporting and can be manually or automatically transferred to an external data warehouse or reporting system.</p>
-<p>Additionally, the Online MDS Validator has a reporting capability suitable for the presentation of standard reports and this may be used to meed data reporting requirements.</p>
+<p>Additionally, the Online Online Validator has a reporting capability suitable for the presentation of standard reports and this may be used to meed data reporting requirements.</p>
-#### Data Export
+### Data Export
 <p>Processed data is extracted from the Data Warehouse on an as needs basis for further use by the data custodians.</p>
-#### Revalidation
+### Revalidation
 <p>Normally, once a file has been uploaded and validated, the results are static.
 An exception to this rule is when the following ALL occur to a file.</p>

 - The MDS Rules for the file type use historical data.
 - At the time of original upload, a historical file was not found.
 - At a later time a historical file was uploaded.
 <p>In those circumstances, a facility exists to revalidate the file.</p>
-<p>When viewing the file information in the "Files" tab of the MDS Validator, a warning will be present explaining that historical checks have not yet been performed, and a button will be present offering revalidation now.</p>
+<p>When viewing the file information in the "Files" tab of the Online Validator, a warning will be present explaining that historical checks have not yet been performed, and a button will be present offering revalidation now.</p>
 <p>Additionally, software upgrades may also require revalidation.
 These will usually performed as part of the upgrade but can also be manually initiated by administrative staff.</p>

 <p>&nbsp;</p>